dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

   }

-The log level of the Sabre transaction processor is enforced for all smart contracts.
-For example, if the Sabre transaction processor has a log level of ``info`` a ``debug`` statement in a smart contract will not be logged.
+The log level of the Smart transaction processor is enforced for all smart contracts.
+For example, if the Smart transaction processor has a log level of ``info`` a ``debug`` statement in a smart contract will not be logged.

 .. _compiling-smart-contract-label: